 - Werbeck, Kai-Uwe.
 Tales from the Dark Side: German Postwar Horror Cinema.
 In progress.

 - Peer Reviewed Essay in Edited Volume: Kai-Uwe Werbeck.
 “The Thing that Eludes Us: John Carpenter, Ronald Reagan, and the Hermeneutics of Cold War Cinema,” Oh, the Horror!
-Politics and Culture in Horror Films of the 1980s, eds.
+Politics and Culture in Horror Films of the 1980s, Eds.
 Connor M. Scott, Kevin M. Scott.
-Jefferson, McFarland, 2019 (forthcoming).
+Jefferson, McFarland, 2019 (under review).

 - Peer Reviewed Article: Kai-Uwe Werbeck. “‘An der Kernstelle der Existenz’: Techno, Intoxication, and the Limits of Literary Representation in Rainald Goetz’s Rave,” Colloquia Germanica, 50.3, 2019 (forthcoming).